 The Roman City of Nimes in Languedoc

 The main focus of Roman Nîmes is the splendid Les Arènes, a beautifully preserved, first-century amphitheater.
-Huge interior vaulting with corridors and tiers of seats are concealed behind the impressive arcaded two-storey façade.
-Today the screams of the bloodthirsty crowd as the gladiators grimly fought it out are replaced by the screams of the crowds watching bullfights - Nîmes is one of the most important bullfighting centers outside Spain.
+Huge interior vaulting with corridors and tiers of seats are concealed behind the impressive arcaded two-story façade.
+Today the screams of the bloodthirsty crowd as the gladiators grimly fought it out are replaced by the screams of the crowds watching bullfights.
+Nîmes is one of the most important bullfighting centers outside Spain.

-La Maison Carrée is one of the best preserved roman temples in France.
-Built in 5 AD, it was dedicated to the sons of the Emperor Augustus.
-It’s a wonderful, symmetrical building... which Napoleon used as the model for the Madeleine church in Paris.
+La Maison Carrée is one of the best preserved Roman temples in France.
+Built in 5 AD, it was dedicated to the sons of Emperor Augustus.
+It’s a wonderful, symmetrical building which Napoleon used as the model for the Madeleine church in Paris.
 It’s located in its own square, giving a wonderful sense of what Roman Nîmes was like.

-Jardin de la Fontain: If you’re in Nîmes in the height of summer, one of the most refreshing places is the Gardens.
-It was built in 1750 on a Roman site and though the fountains and nymphs at the entrance date from the 18th century, there are various Roman remains left, such as the Temple de Diane.
+If you’re in Nîmes in the height of summer, one of the most refreshing places is the Gardens.
+It was built in 1750 on a Roman site and, though the fountains and nymphs at the entrance date from the 18th century, there are various Roman remains left, such as the Temple de Diane.
 Walk through the grottos of the wooded slope up to the Tour Magne which was once part of the city walls built by Augustus.
 Climb to the top for the view over the countryside.

-The Musée Archéologique (Archeological Museum) houses all sorts of Roman artefacts which help fill in the details about life in Gallic France.
+The Musée Archéologique (Archeological Museum) houses all sorts of Roman artifacts which help fill in the details about life in Gallic France.

 The Pont du Gard in Gard, Languedoc

-One of the greatest engineering achievements of the Roman Empire, the World Heritage Site of the Pont du Gard is just 20 kms (12.7 miles) northeast of Nîmes.
-It was part of the 50 km (31 mile)-long aquaduct that provided the vital water supply to the city, coming from Uzès.
+One of the greatest engineering achievements of the Roman Empire, the World Heritage Site of the Pont du Gard is just 20 km (12.7 miles) northeast of Nîmes.
+It was part of the 50 km (31 miles)-long aqueduct that provided the vital water supply to the city, coming from Uzès.
 A long stretch survives, giving a very real impression of the skills of the Romans builders.
 The Bridge is 49 meters (160 ft) high and has three tiers with the top one carrying the water.
 It was built without mortar and is 275 meters (900 ft) long.

-There is a multimedial complex at the site with a high tech museum, botanical gardens and many activities for children.
-It’s an ideal spot for a day trip with the river where you can swim and picnic places as well.
+There is a multimedia complex at the site with a high tech museum, botanical gardens and many activities for children.
+It’s an ideal spot for a day trip, with the river where you can swim and picnic places as well.

 The Roman City of Lyon in the Rhone Valley